 In 2014, scientists in Korea asked this very question.
 To answer their question, they recruited 76 male subjects with mild to moderate AGA.
-Half received a PSO supplement (400 mg per day) while the other half received a placebo capsule.
+Half received a supplement containing PSO (400 mg per day) while the other half received a placebo capsule.

-And here’s the visual evidence that PSO DHT blockers can help to effectively regrow hair:
+And here’s the visual evidence that supplements containing PSO can be effective DHT blockers:

 So, how can you add PSO to your daily routine?